.. and she said, “Do you come from the land Down Under”?

 Simple things such as shortening words or adding an ‘o’ onto the end are quite common practice and can easily confuse visitors.

 For example: agro = aggressive or journo = journalist or add an ‘o’ to someone’s name Craigo – Craig or Damo = Damien.
 There is no rationale to it all, but it makes sense to us!
-Think of these additions as a ‘term of endearment’.
+Think of these additions as a ‘term of endearment’ in recognition of acceptance.

-Slang used in America or England won’t always have the same meaning in Australia so my advice is that unless you are absolutely sure of a word or a saying, don’t be tempted to use it.
-Chances are that it can mean quite the opposite and often result in total embarrassment!
+Slang used in America or England won’t always have the same meaning in Australia.
+My advice is, that unless you are absolutely sure of a word or a saying, don’t be tempted to use it.
+Chances are that it can mean quite the opposite and may often result in total embarrassment!

 Speak Aussie to me